Lakshminarayan-p/Lakshminarayan-P/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I am a aspiring SOC Analyst and Blue Teaming Specialist excited about the prospect of starting a career in cybersecurity and threat detection.
-Currently pursuing a degree in Computer Science specializing in cybersecurity.
-Recognized by peers for my effective analytical and critical thinking skills.
+I am an aspiring SOC Analyst and Blue Teaming Specialist, passionate about cybersecurity and threat detection.
+Currently, I am pursuing a degree in Computer Science with a specialization in cybersecurity.
+This profile showcases my personal and college projects, demonstrating my skills and dedication to the field.
+Explore my repositories to see my work in intrusion prevention, threat analysis, and various cybersecurity tools and techniques.
-Here you can find my personal projects.

 ## GitHub Stats